-Christine paints contemporary landscapes, characterised by strong lines and shapes, flattened planes and the use of vibrant colour.
+Christine paints contemporary landscapes, characterised by deliberate lines and shapes, flattened planes and the use of saturated colour.
 She grew up in Trinidad and the bright light and vivid colours of the tropics still exert an influence in her paintings.

-In her mixed media work, Christine begins by drawing the composition onto board or canvas.
-Next, she uses tissue to loosely block in areas of colour, relishing the unexpected shapes which emerge from torn edges and overlapping layers.
-The tissue is glued to the board or canvas.
+Her paintings consist of several layers of acrylic paint on a collaged base.
+She begins by drawing the composition onto board before collaging the whole surface with tissue paper.
 The drawn composition is important to her; when it begins to disappear beneath the layers of tissue, she re-draws it.
 She then paints in acrylics onto the collage base, focusing on the original drawing but also incorporating many of the shapes which originate from the tissue layer.
 Her aim is a synthesis between the drawing and the more abstract collage, with the painted layer bringing the two together.

 In 1998, she won the Sunday Times/British Airways Competition to design a tailfin for BA as part of its ‘Global Images’ campaign.
 Her artwork, inspired by British canal art and titled ‘Grand Union’, decorated BA tailfins and buses for several years.